-According to Google Trends, interest in Flutter and React Native has been steadily increasing over time.
+According to Google Trends, interest in Flutter and React Native has steadily increased.

 Comparing Flutter and React Native – Pros & Cons of Each Framework